Canon EOS M3

 Canon EOS M3 | Photo courtesy Canon Inc.

 The EF-M lens mount is similar to the EF mount on EOS DSLRs but smaller and not directly compatible.
-As of this writing, there are only six EF-M lenses available.
+As of this writing, there are only seven EF-M AF lenses available (eight if you count the Tamron 18-200).
 With that said, I love the EF-M 22mm 2.0 STM and EF-M 18-55 3.5-5.6 IS STM: sharp, small and cover my snapshot needs perfectly.
-With an adapter, M series cameras can use EF and EF-S lenses with AF and auto diaphragm compatibility.
+With an adapter, M series cameras can use EF and EF-S lenses with full AF and auto diaphragm compatibility.
 I won't be using EF lenses since a bulky adapter and lens defeat the reason I bought a small camera.

 Downtown Honolulu | Canon EOS M3 & EF-M 18-55 3.5-5.6 IS STM